Active case

 - Weight gain

-According to a March 2024 BMJ study, the prolonged use of Depo-Provera may also lead to an increased risk of meningiomas.
-These are tumors that develop in the tissue covering the brain and spinal cord.
-Their side effects have been the subject of multiple personal injury lawsuits against Depo-Provera manufacturer Pfizer.
-The lawsuits allege that physicians and consumers weren’t advised of the severe complications associated with long-term use of Depo-Provera.
+Depo-Provera side effects have been the subject of multiple personal injury lawsuits against Pfizer.
+The lawsuits allege that physicians and consumers weren’t advised of severe complications, including meningioma, associated with the long-term use of the injection.

 Risks of IUD birth control

 IUDs can be a highly effective form of birth control.
 They are often advertised as a “set-it-and-forget-it” method of birth control, meaning users do not need to remember to take pills or remove a vaginal ring to ensure their birth control is working.
-Side effects, such as cramping, backaches, light bleeding and spotting between periods, are most often reported.
+Some common side effects of IUD birth control include:

-However, more serious effects have been reported.
+More serious effects associated with Paragard have also been reported.
 These effects have become the focus of legal action against IUD manufacturers.
-Serious effects range from loss of the IUD (resulting in pregnancy) to possible perforation of the uterus.
-They can also include:
+Serious effects range from loss of the IUD to perforation of the uterus.
+Other risks include:

 - Breakage: The IUD can break during insertion or removal.
 Broken pieces typically require surgical removal.
 Complications from breakage can include scarring of the uterus and sterility.

-- Expulsion: If the IUD isn’t placed properly, it can come out of the uterus, or become dislodged from the correct position.
+- Expulsion: If the IUD isn’t placed correctly, it can come out of the uterus or become dislodged from the correct position.
 If the IUD isn’t in place, it won’t prevent pregnancy.
 If pregnancy occurs, a doctor must replace the IUD.

 - Infection: Like any other part of the body, the uterus can become infected when bacteria are introduced from the outside.
-If the IUD is not sterile during insertion, infection is possible in the uterus, fallopian tubes or ovaries.
-This is most common during the first 20 days after insertion.
+If the IUD is not sterile during insertion, the uterus, fallopian tubes or ovaries may become infected.

-- Perforation: The IUD is a thin rod of stiff plastic.
-Some types, like Paragard, are wrapped with copper.
-In some cases, the IUD can penetrate the wall of the uterus during insertion or even removal if it breaks.
-If not addressed, the IUD may remain lodged in the uterine wall or, worse, perforate through the wall and into the abdomen.
+- Perforation: An IUD can penetrate the wall of the uterus during insertion or removal.
+If not addressed, a broken IUD may remain lodged in the uterine wall or perforate the wall into the abdomen.

-IUDs such as Paragard have come under increased scrutiny not because they are inherently unsafe, but because the manufacturers have not properly communicated the risks involved with their production and use.
 Motley Rice LLC is handling lawsuits filed in multidistrict litigation (MDL) involving the makers of Paragard.
-The federal litigation has hundreds of filed cases by those alleging injury by IUDs.
+The federal litigation has hundreds of cases filed by those alleging injury by IUDs.

 Risks of permanent birth control

-The fallopian tube implant is a method of birth control intended to be permanent.
-Doctors place small flexible coils (made of fiber and metal) in the fallopian tubes.
-The device creates scar tissue in the fallopian tubes, which connect the ovaries to the uterus.
-This forms a barrier that blocks sperm from reaching an egg.
+The fallopian tube implant is a permanent method of birth control in which doctors place small flexible coils (made of fiber and metal) in the fallopian tubes.
+The coils cause scar tissue to form in the fallopian tubes, which connect the ovaries to the uterus.
+The scar tissue creates a barrier that prevents sperm from reaching an egg.

-Some side effects of the fallopian implant can be serious.
-Risks include:
+Some side effects of the fallopian implant can be serious, such as:

 - Chronic pelvic pain